lmacakova/weather_data_pipeline/README.md

    Configured the workflow to run weather.sh.

 6. **Commit and Push Changes**:
-   Set up steps to commit new weather data and push changes back to the repository.
+   Set up steps to commit new weather data and push changes back to the repository[^6].

 7. **Test the Workflow**:
    Tested the workflow to ensure it ran as expected and confirmed new data was committed and pushed successfully.